-InfoMaker provides the IN9 interface in the PBIN9105.DLL to connect through Informix-Connect version 9.x client software.
+InfoMaker provides the IN9 interface in the PBIN9110.DLL to connect through Informix-Connect version 9.x client software.

-InfoMaker can connect, save, and retrieve data in ANSI/DBCS databases.
+Accessing Unicode data InfoMaker can connect, save, and retrieve data in ANSI/DBCS databases.
 The Informix native driver does not currently support access to Unicode databases.